 by Chris Guillebeau | Aimee Gunn, Fiji Program Manager

-I read both of these in college at the beginning of figuring out a direction in my life and recognizing my traveling dreams.
+I read both of these in university at the beginning of figuring out a direction in my life and recognizing my traveling dreams.
 Both pieces pushed me to think beyond what I know and allowed me to broaden my ideas of the way “life should be.”
 They laid out simple, straight forward ideas that pushed me to set goals and challenge myself beyond my expectations of what was possible.

 by Brene Brown | Carly Caldrone, Gap Year Administrator